 As the name suggests, the seasonal model is beneficial for data with seasonal patterns (for example, daily peaks).
 As it consumes significant resources and needs more time to learn the behavior, there are some validation checks to ensure optimal performance.
 The validation evaluates each tuple (unique combinations of metric—dimension—dimension value).
 If there's no pass, a simple model is used instead, with the respective message appearing in the preview.

+The first step, data validation, ensures that it is reasonable to train a seasonal model on the metric data.
 Here are some reasons to switch to a simple model: